sudhanshuvlog/GFG-Devops22/Linux/LinuxImportantCommands.md

 `su`: to switch users, for eg, `sudo su root`
 (sudo here is used for privilege escalation(It is like the “run as administrator option of Windows) and here with this command, we will switch to the root user

+##### Password-less Remote Access with SSH
+To enable password-less access for rsync over SSH, you can use SSH keys.
+Here are the steps:

+1. Generate SSH Key Pair
+`ssh-keygen -t rsa`
+By default, this will create a key pair in ~/.ssh/id_rsa (private key) and ~/.ssh/id_rsa.pub (public key).

+2. Copy Public Key to Remote Host
+`ssh-copy-id user@remote_host`
+This command copies the public key to the remote host and adds it to the ~/.ssh/authorized_keys file of the user.

+3. Test SSH Connection
+`ssh user@remote_host`
+If set up correctly, you should be able to log in without being prompted for a password.

 ### Here are some useful commands to work with Linux File System: